 Executive Director of the Center for Technology Licensing (CTL)

-Alice obtained her Ph.D. from Cornell University and B.S. from Tsinghua University.
+Alice obtained her Ph.D. from Cornell University and a B.S. from Tsinghua University.
 She is also an inventor, patent holder, and author of research papers in scientific journals.
 She has been a Certified Licensing Professional since 2010.
 Alice is a Board Director of AUTM.

 Martin Wiedmann, DVM, PhD